rhaethe/cariops-runbooks/README.md

 ---

-## 🤝 Intended Audience
+## Intended Audience

-- SREs, platform engineers, and infra-focused developers
+- Infra, cloud, and platform engineers
 - Hiring teams who want a sense of how I think operationally
 - Anyone looking for battle-tested infrastructure snippets and practices

 ---

-## 🗂️ License
+## License

 This is a personal reference repo, not a packaged tool.
 As it is a collection of things I've discovered and adapted over the years, feel free to fork or adapt anything useful to you.
 Attribution is appreciated where appropriate.

 ---

-## 👋 About Me
+## About Me

-I'm Cari J. Merola — infrastructure & SRE engineer with 25+ years in operations, change/config management, and reliability-minded systems.
+I'm Cari J. Merola — infrastructure engineer with 25+ years in operations, change/config management, and security-minded systems.
 If you're interested in collaboration, mentorship, or roles across EU/UK, feel free to connect.